tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

 ## Discussion

+It is not possible to simultaneously guarantee that publishing events will not delay consensus, and also that all events are always completely indexed.

+Therefore, our choice is between eliminating delay (and minimizing loss) or eliminating loss (and minimizing delay).
+Currently, we take the second approach, which has led to user complaints about consensus delays due to indexing and subscription overhead.

+- If we agree that consensus performance supersedes index completeness, our design choices are to constrain the likelihood and frequency of missing event data.

+- If we decide that consensus performance is more important than index completeness, our option is to minimize overhead on the event delivery path and document that indexer plugins constrain the rate of consensus.

+Since we have user reports requesting both properties, we have to choose one or the other.
+Since the primary job of the consensus engine is to correctly, robustly, reliablly, and efficiently replicate application state across the network, I believe the correct choice is to favor consensus performance.

+Inevitably, the question will arise whether we could do both and toggle between them with a flag.
+Arguably this would be the worst-case scenario, requiring us to maintain the complexity of two very-different operational concerns.
+If our goal is that Tendermint should be as simple, efficient, and trustworthy as posible, there is not a strong case for making these options configurable.

+### Design Principles

 Although there is no unique "best" solution to the issues described above, there are some specific principles that a solution should include: